bhawanihmh/java8/README.md

 For example, ‘List’ or ‘Collection’ interfaces do not have ‘forEach’ method declaration.
 Thus, adding such method will simply break the collection framework implementations.
 Java 8 introduces default method so that List/Collection interface can have a default implementation of forEach method, and the class implementing these interfaces need not implement the same.

 Multiple Defaults
 With default functions in interfaces, there is a possibility that a class is implementing two interfaces with same default methods.
-The following code explains how this ambiguity can be resolved.
+The following code explains how this ambiguity can be resolved.<br>

-First solution is to create an own method that overrides the default implementation.
+First solution is to create an own method that overrides the default implementation.<br>

-Second solution is to call the default method of the specified interface using super.
+Second solution is to call the default method of the specified interface using super.<br>

 ## What is Stream?
 Stream represents a sequence of objects from a source, which supports aggregate operations.
 Following are the characteristics of a Stream −